 Key term | rosary: The rosary is a devotional prayer in Catholicism, which includes the Hail Mary and the Lord’s Prayer.
 The word also describes the string of beads that Catholics use to aid them in praying.

-Most Protestant traditions reject using crucifixes because they believe it is a violation of the second commandment and for the other reasons already mentioned.
-However, some Lutheran and Anglican churches utilize crucifixes in corporate worship and for personal use such as prayer.
-(Also see Protestants vs Anglicans: What’s the Difference?)
+Most Protestant traditions reject using crucifixes because they believe it violates the second commandment and for the other reasons already mentioned.
+However, some Lutheran and Anglican churches utilize crucifixes in corporate worship and for personal use, such as prayer.
+(Also, see Protestants vs. Anglicans: What’s the Difference?)

 Crucifixes in Lutheranism